From Inquisitorial to Adversarial: Using Legal Theory to Redesign Online Reporting Systems: Mapping the Design Space of Evidence Collection using an Adversarial Model

-\nopagebreak For each message within the scope of relevant conversations, the next step is to decide how much information to disclose.
-As illustrated in Figure \ref{information visibility}, this decision spans a spectrum, from fully hiding the message to revealing it in full. \end{samepage}
+For each message within the scope of relevant conversations, the next step is to decide how much information to disclose.
+As illustrated in Figure \ref{information visibility}, this decision spans a spectrum, from fully hiding the message to revealing it in full.

 \begin{itemize} \item First, users can choose to completely remove a message.
-For instance, when filing a report on WeChat, China’s largest messaging platform, users can deselect a message from their relevant conversations, and moderators will not even know this message existed~\cite{report2025wechat}.
+While Discord does not currently support this capability, selective forwarding on platforms like WhatsApp \cite{whatsapp2017forward} and Signal \cite{signal2017forward} shows that omitting messages without leaving placeholders is a familiar interaction pattern.

-\item In the next level, users can blur the message content while still showing certain metadata such as the timestamp and sender.
-This helps moderators understand messaging patterns in a conversation--for instance, when there is an overwhelming number of messages sent from one user.
+\item Second, users can blur the message content while still showing certain metadata like the timestamp and sender.
+This helps moderators understand messaging patterns in a conversation---for instance, when there is an overwhelming number of messages sent from one user.

 \item Another option is to display custom attributes of a message, computed using predefined algorithms.
 Examples include its length, the presence of certain keywords/links/images, or even message sentiments.
 This approach has been explored in sensitive contexts like detecting child sexual abuse material~\cite{kulshrestha2021identifying}.